josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 comments: true
 categories: AngularJs custom-filter ngRepeat
 ---
-A few weeks ago I decided that I wanted to develop a 'groupBy' filter, I knew that these kind of filters are tricky because they tend to generate infinite loops in the `$diggest` cycle.
-However, I wanted to fully understand why this kind of `$filter`s run into this problem and what was the best way to overcome this issue.
+A few weeks ago I decided that I wanted to develop a 'groupBy' `$filter`.
+I knew that these kind of filters are tricky because they tend to generate infinite loops in the `$diggest` cycle.
+However, I wanted to fully understand why these kinds of `$filter`s run into this problem.
+I also wanted to figure out the best solution to overcome this issue.

-In this post I will explain all the steps that I took for developing this `$filter`, the problems that I encountered, all the things the I learned and the final implementation of the `$filter`.
+In this post I will explain all the steps that I took to develop this `$filter`, the problems that I encountered, what I learned, along with the final implementation of the `$filter`.

 <!-- more -->